a2 Pilot Awards

 What is the process for Institutional Review Board (IRB) approval?

 IRB review is not required until finalists are selected following Round 2 of the application process.
 If the pilot project does not include an institution with its own IRB, the AITC will direct the pilot project to either utilize a commercial IRB or work with the AITC’s IRB (in which case an AITC team member will serve as the Investigator of Record and work with the pilot project PI to submit the IRB application).
+Projects that are directed to use a commercial IRB may be eligible to use central IRB services provided by the a2 Collective Coordinating Center.

 Applicants proposing projects involving human subjects research are encouraged to include at least one team member or collaborating institution with experience navigating the IRB process.